gastrodon/Nolka/docs/libs/Paginate.md

     await helper.paginator.start()          # Start the pagination
 ```

 And that's it.
-When the paginator is started, you do not need to worry about managing any of the listeners, background tasks, or messages.
+When the pagination is started, you do not need to worry about managing any of the listeners, background tasks, or messages.
 This is all done automatically.

 #### Getting help